Install Extension

 Console (UI)

-If you're interested in this feature, please consider becoming a sponsor.
+If you’re interested in having this functionality available through the UI, please consider becoming a sponsor.

 Command line